theogpt/theogpt.github.io/hidden-side-of-christian-festivals/index.md

 - Chapter XXVII - God as Light
 - Chapter XXVIII - Forethought

-PART THREE - Addresses During the War
+Part III - Addresses During the War

 - Chapter XXIX — The Truth About the War
 - Chapter XXX — On the Anniversary of the Outbreak of War
 - Chapter XXXI — On God's Side
 - Chapter XXXII — The Future

-## FOREWORD
+## Foreword

 These notes on the Church's Year were originally intended to be a chapter in the first volume of this series, The Science of the Sacraments.
 It was found, however, that that book was already becoming unwieldy, and that there was more to be said about the ecclesiastical year than could be compressed into a single chapter; so it seemed best to devote a separate volume to its consideration.
 This has also made it possible to add to it a few miscellaneous addresses on points of importance.